tatianegercina/FinTech/02-Homework/03-Python/Instructions/README.md

     * Else print the message "{sales_item} does not equal {item}!
 NO MATCH!".

-* Write out the contents of the `report` dictionary to a text file; the report should output each ramen type as the keys and `01-count`, `02-revenue`, `03-cogs`, and `04-profit` metrics as the values for every ramen type as shown:
+* Write out the contents of the `report` dictionary to a text file.
+The report should output each ramen type as the keys and `01-count`, `02-revenue`, `03-cogs`, and `04-profit` metrics as the values for every ramen type as shown:

   ```
   spicy miso ramen {'01-count': 9238, '02-revenue': 110856.0, '03-cogs': 46190.0, '04-profit': 64666.0}